William-King977/Engineering-84/1) Business Skills/README.md

 ## Git and GitHub
 * **What is Git and its benefits?**<br />
   Git is a version control system, so it's an application that keeps track of code and the changes made to it.
-The benefits are that code can be shared and worked on with other developers regardless of location, and the complete history of the repository is stored, meaning that a previous version can be restored if an incident occurs.
+The benefits are that code can be shared and worked on with other developers regardless of location, and the complete history of the repository is stored, meaning that a previous version can be restored if an error occurs.
 Compared with other version control systems, Git is cross platform (Windows, Linux, Mac), is open source, and is considered simple and easy to learn.

 * **What is GitHub and its benefits?**<br />
-  GitHub is an online repository saved on a cloud and provides Git hosting services.
+  GitHub is a platform that holds online repositories saved on a cloud, so that multiple developers can work on a single project and see each other's edits in real time.
+It incorporates Git's version control features, and provides project organisation and management features.
+Compared with Git, changes made can be seen in real time, repositories are public meaning that developers can interact with and contribute to each other's code in order to modify it or improve it, and remote backups of repositories are stored on GitHub.

-  Image of linking Git with GitHub.
+  An image of linking Git with GitHub.
 View more [details here](https://github.com/William-King977/eng84_git_github_setup).
   ![image](https://user-images.githubusercontent.com/44005332/111989661-f8cbbb80-8b09-11eb-91d4-5e7af3ed5476.png)